 FAQs During COVID-19

-Q: Is CET still open during Shelter-in-Place Orders?
+Q: Is CET still open?

 Q: I am interested in attending CET.
 Is it safe and can I still enroll?

 A: If you applied and CET was a school you listed, contact your Financial Aid Officer for guidance based on your circumstances.
 If you were laid off and are receiving Unemployment Benefits, you may be eligible to receive benefits while in training.
 For other questions regarding financial aid read Top Questions About Financial Aid.

 Q: I am a CET student and was informed I will be getting one-time aid from CET.
 How will I know if I am eligible?

 These one-time grant funds that do not need to be paid back can be used to help cover any direct educational expenses, such as books or computers, or other related costs, including housing, health care, food, or child care expenses during this pandemic.

-The following criteria need to be in place for students to receive this grant so long as the limited funds continue to be available:
+The following criteria needs to be in place for students to receive this grant so long as the limited funds continue to be available:

-CARES-HEERF Report – click here
+CARES-HEERF Reports – click here